-- Security Functional Requirements specified for the TOE are Common Criteria Part 2 conformant - the assurance of the TOE is Common Criteria Part 3 conformant, EAL2 augmented by ALC\FLR.1 - The following TOE Security Functional Requirements require the TOE to provide security functions that provide identification / authentication functionality that meets a SOF claim of 'SOF basic': - FIA\UID.1 (User identification for S.LOCAL\USER) - FIA\UAU.1 (User authentication for S.LOCAL\USER) - FIA\UID.2 (User identification for S.REMOTE\SYSADMIN and S.SERVICE\ENGINEER)
+- the Security Functional Requirements specified for the TOE are Common Criteria Part 2 conformant. - the assurance of the TOE is Common Criteria Part 3 conformant, EAL2 augmented by ALC\FLR.1.

-- FIA\UAU.2 (User authentication for S.REMOTE\SYSADMIN and S.SERVICE\ENGINEER)
+The SFRs FIA\UID.1, FIA\UID.2, FIA\UAU.1 and FIA\UAU.2 require the TOE to provide security functions that provide identification/authentication functionality that meets a SOF claim of 'SOF basic'.

+A strength of function claim of 'SOF basic' is made for the security functions SF.JOB\RELEASE and SF.MANAGEMENT.
+These are the security functions that implement FIA\UID.1, FIA\UID.2, FIA\UAU.1 and FIA\UAU.2.

-The results of the evaluation are only applicable to Océ Digital Access Controller (DAC) V7.3.6.
+The results of the evaluation are only applicable to the Océ Smart Imager 8.3.3.39 (see also chapter 2 of this report).

-The validity can be extended to new versions and releases of the product, provided the sponsor applies for re-certification of the modified product, in accordance with the procedural requirements, and the evaluation of the modified product does not reveal any security deficiencies.
+The validity can be extended to new versions and releases of the product, provided the sponsor applies for re-certification or assurance continuity of the modified product, in accordance with the procedural requirements, and the evaluation of the modified product does not reveal any security deficiencies.